nilandev/restful-api-guidelines/README.md

 * Layered system: REST APIs are typically designed as a layered system, where each layer is responsible for a specific task.
 This makes REST APIs easier to develop and maintain.
 * Uniform interface: REST APIs use a uniform interface, which means that they use a consistent set of HTTP methods and URIs to perform different operations.
 This makes REST APIs easier to learn and use.

-## :key: API Design Best Practices
+## 🥇 API Design Best Practices
-TBU.
+* Use HTTP Methods Properly.
+* Use Proper HTTP Status Codes
+* Consistent design and using appropriate resource schema
+* Implement HATEOAS
+* API Versioning
+* Pagination, Filtering and Searching
+* Standard Error handling practices
+* Documentation

 ## :key: API Security Guidelines
 Checklist of the most important security countermeasures when designing, testing, and releasing your API.